coderholic/pyradio/docs/recording.md

 In this case, **1** is the index of the file in the list provided by the **-lr** command.

-As a convenience, negative numbers can also be used; **-1** means the last file, **-2** the second from last, etc. This way, to work with the last recorded file, one would just use "**-mkv -1**" on all the necessary commands.
+As a convenience, negative numbers can also be used; **-1** means the last file, **-2** the second to last, etc. This way, to work with the last recorded file, one would just use "**-mkv -1**" on all the necessary commands.